frederic-perez/AmE-dictionary/dictionary.md

 __pen__ _v_
 __pen__ _v_ _The team pens hundreds of scientific papers._
 __pence__ _n_ _(plural?)_ _See what you're using in pounds and pence with a smart meter._
-__penchant__
-__penchant__ :nine: (from French, ‘leaning, inclining’, present participle of the verb _pencher_) A strong or habitual liking for something or tendency to do something. _Her penchant for love songs._ _The group has evolved into a diverse group with a penchant for complex pieces._ :es: inclinación, afición, predilección
+__penchant__ _n_ :nine::m: (from French, ‘leaning, inclining’, present participle of the verb _pencher_) A strong or habitual liking for something or tendency to do something. _Her penchant for love songs._ _The group has evolved into a diverse group with a penchant for complex pieces._ :es: inclinación, afición, predilección
 __penitents__ _n_
 __penknife__ :two::hammer:
 __pennant races__